- The Washington Times - Monday, February 16, 2026

-Monthly rents fell to their lowest level since 2022 and posted the sixth straight monthly decline in January, with the largest annual drop in more than two years and a 6.2% drop from 2022.
+Monthly rents fell to their lowest level since 2022 and posted the sixth straight monthly decline in January, with the largest annual drop in more than two years and a 6.2% reduction from 2022.

 “If you have fewer people, fewer illegal aliens trying to buy homes, that means American citizens are finally going to be able to afford a home again,” Vice President J.D.
 Vance said in a speech in Allentown, Pennsylvania.
 “It’s very, very simple economics.”

 “To the extent that the Trump administration has reduced legal immigration, increased deportations and reduced the net inflow of people in the United States, maybe even turn it negative.
-That has had an effect of lowering rents and housing prices,” CATO Institute Economist Alex Nowrasteh said.
+That has had an effect of lowering rents and housing prices,” Cato Institute economist Alex Nowrasteh said.

-It’s mostly impacting rentals that attract lower-income individuals and families.
+The biggest impact is on rentals that attract lower-income individuals and families.

 Ms. Agiurre said landlords are coping with suddenly empty apartments that were once rented by people who came to the United States illegally.